ainsleyCrawford/Futoshiki/README.md

 D .
 B .
 A .
 C</p>
 Futoshiki incorporates inequality symbols to give the player enough information to deduce the solution.
 For instance, in a 3-by-3 latin square if _ > _ then the left-hand side cannot be 1 and the right-hand side cannot be 3.
 Now suppose you had already proved a 2 or a 3 in the same column as the left-hand space, or a 1 or a 2 in the same column as the right-hand space, you could, then, logically conclude that space's value.

-As a three-square grid results in easy-to-solve puzzles, a four-square grid is preferable.
-Thus, I have solved numerous puzzles on [www.futoshiki.org](https://www.futoshiki.org) and ordered a selection to form 10 progressively harder challenges.
+As a three-square grid results in easy-to-solve puzzles, so a four-square grid is preferable.
+A major potential challenge I forsee is coding an algoritm that automatically generates Latin squares and inequality symbols.
+I have, therefore, decided to input puzzles manually.
+After solving multiple puzzles on [www.futoshiki.org](https://www.futoshiki.org), I arranged some of them to obtain a selection of progressively harder challenges.
+Then, using a pencil, ruler and paper, I sketched the relative dimensions of the grid to be used.
-Potential Issues: Generating arrays automatically, so may have to design arrays manually.

 ### Log 1
-Much work was done on the user interface.
-I hardcoded the answer to the puzzle and added a submit button.
+Much work was done on the user interface using XAML, including adding a submit button.
+I have hardcoded the puzzle solutions and the interaction logic has been successfully implemented.
 The next step is to allow the user to increment up and down between 1 and 4 using the directional arrows.
 This is easily accomplished by changing from textboxes to combo-boxes.

 ### Log 2
 I firstly changed the textboxes to comboboxes which allowed the design of an improved user interface.
 I then added additional windows.
 10 windows seems a good amount.
-The next steps are to add 4 more quizzes and add inequality symbols.
+The next steps are to add four more quizzes and add inequality symbols.

 ### Log 3
 The application now has 11 windows: a start window, which describes futoshiki, and 10 consecutive puzzles.
-A clickable button progresses the user from start page to the first puzzle by creating, and showing `(.Show())`, an object of the required WPF window; simultaneously, the command `this.Close()` causes the opening window to close.
+A clickable button progresses the user from start page to the first puzzle by creating, and showing (`.Show()`), an object of the required WPF window; simultaneously, the command `this.Close()` causes the opening window to close.
 The cs file for each of the last 10 windows is similar: an intitialisation of the puzzle solution, a declaration of each combobox followed by intialisation by parsing user input, and an if statement that verifies that the user-input matches the correct answer in every combobox.
 The latter was efficiently achieved by concatenating the if statement of each combobox using the & operator.

 Should the user not input the correct integer in every combox, the message-box "Wrong answer.
 Keep Trying" appears.
-The latter sentence has the aim of stopping the user becoming discouraged.
+The latter sentence has the aim of stopping the user from becoming discouraged.
 The correct solution generates a message of congratulation such as "Success!
 Let's try another".
 Closing this message box opens the next exercise.
 ![WrongAnswer](https://user-images.githubusercontent.com/54633579/71023368-7f6d3e00-20fa-11ea-9123-549597975148.png)
 *Figure 2: Should the user submit a completed, incorrect solution, he/she is encouraged to keep trying.*